Bayesian Methods in Tensor Analysis: Bayesian Methods in Tensor Completion

 \subsection{Tucker-based Bayesian Decomposition Methods}

-Compared to the CP decomposition, the Tucker structure~(\ref{Tucker}) can model more complex interaction between latent factors.
-One of the early works that employ a probabilistic Tucker structure is proposed by Chu and Ghahramani~\cite{Chu2009}, where a probabilistic framework called pTucker is developed to perform decomposition on partially observed tensors.
-Given a continuous third-order tensor $\mathcal{Y}\in\mathbb{R}^{n\times m\times d}$, a Gaussian distribution is assigned to each entry of tensor $\mathcal{Y}$,
+Compared to the CP decomposition, the Tucker structure~(\ref{Tucker}) can model more complex interactions between latent factors.
+One of the early works that employs a probabilistic Tucker structure is proposed by Chu and Ghahramani~\cite{Chu2009}, where a probabilistic framework called pTucker is developed to perform a decomposition on partially observed tensors.
+Given a continuous third-order tensor $\mathcal{Y}\in\mathbb{R}^{n\times m\times d}$, a Gaussian distribution is assigned to each entry of the tensor $\mathcal{Y}$,

 Here $\mathcal{F}$ has a Tucker structure with a core tensor $\mathcal{T}$

 where $\otimes$ is the Kronecker product, and $\boldsymbol{v}_r, \boldsymbol{z}_j$ and $\boldsymbol{x}_i$ are latent vectors.
 Next, independent standard normal distributions are specified over the entries in $\mathcal{T}$ as priors: